w3f/General-Grants-Program/grants/grants.md

 As part of our commitment to promoting the Web3 ecosystem, we offer a comprehensive grants program focused on funding software development, research, technical education and community enagement efforts related to **Polkadot** and **Substrate**.

 ## Process
-If you are considering applying for a grant, please following the process below.
+If you are considering applying for a grant, please follow the process below.

 1. **Determine the scope of your project**
    * Review the appropriate areas of interest: